 The Royal College of Veterinary Surgeons (RCVS) has granted full approval to the Foundation Degree in Veterinary Nursing incorporated into this course, which means that students enrolled on our course are exempt from sitting the RCVS external examinations.
 Our Veterinary nursing programme is one of only 14 institutions to be accredited by the RCVS.

 You may notice that the RVC does not always appear in published rankings and league tables.
 Being a relatively small independent college of the University of London with a niche focus, the College is not eligible to appear in many published tables.

-When looking at rankings and league tables, it is important to look beyond headlines and make an evaluation based on a range of criteria.
+When looking at rankings and league tables, it is important to look beyond headlines, and make an evaluation based on a range of criteria.
 This will ensure you choose the programme best suited to you.
-Look at the Quality Assurance Agency’s (QAA) assessment of teaching standards and the College’s score in the latest European Research Assessment Exercise (RAE).
-The RVC scored a maximum 24/24 in the 2000 QAA assessment and performed excellently in the 2008 Research Assessment Exercise (RAE) so you can be confident in the quality of teaching and research across the College.
+The RVC's academic standards and quality of learning opportunities were reviewed by the Quality Assurance Agency (QAA) in 2009 - see QAA Institutional Audit - and the College also performed excellently in the 2008 Research Assessment Exercise (RAE), so you can be confident in the quality of teaching and research across the College.